 Stress is part of our lives.
-Outside forces can cause us stress and we can also bring on stress for others and ourselves.
+Outside forces can cause us stress, and we can also bring on stress for others and ourselves.
 Air travel is a source of stress; that’s what makes it a good metaphor for stress management behaviors.

 Many people find air travel very stressful.
 The stress surrounding air travel is not unlike the stresses of leadership and how different passengers manage this stress makes for an interesting case study on leadership.

 When things go other than “as planned” is when true leaders shine.
-We’ve all been in an airport overhearing a passenger yelling, often profanely, at a “messenger” of bad news; flight delayed, cancelled or diverted.
-They are verging on hysterical and when you listen, it is always about them and only them.
-Their sense of other totally escapes them; its about what they want, they want now and at all cost.
+We’ve all been in an airport overhearing a passenger yelling, often profanely, at a “messenger” of bad news; flight delayed, canceled or diverted.
+They are verging on hysterical, and when you listen, it is always about them and only them.
+Their sense of other escapes them; it’s about what they want, they want now and at all cost.
 They have lost sight that the other 200+ passengers plus the crew have also been inconvenienced.
 We all had leaders that have behaved this way.
 When the going gets tough, they start to place blame; they cajole and belittle their staff.
-A true leader is like the passenger that is being told they must stay in a hotel other than where they want to be and they calmly work on the details with customer service to figure out how to mitigate the damage to their schedule and plans.
+A true leader is like the passenger that is being told they must stay in a hotel other than where they want to be, and they calmly work on the details with customer service to figure out how to mitigate the damage to their schedule and plans.
 They are courteous and generous with their thanks and appreciation; knowing that the person they are talking with didn’t cause the weather to deteriorate or the plane to have mechanical problems.

 Leadership is stressful.
-Learning the skills to manage stress and find that place of calm while seeking solutions will make you a leader people want to follow…
+Learning the skills to manage stress and find that place of calm while seeking solutions will make you a leader people want to follow.